The Ultimate KPI Guide (2026)

 However, the larger the data set the longer it takes for your current value to move (lagging).
 If things recently started to deteriorate, you would see that immediately in today’s NPS but it would take much longer before you would see that in your NPS of the past 3 months.

-Agreeing on a target value
+Step 3: Agree on a target value

 Now that you know how best to calculate the current value for your metric, it’s time to decide what you want that current value to become: your target value.